-To fulfil our statutory duties under Part IV of the Environment Act 1995, in 2016 we introduced a new air quality monitoring strategy which involves the use of diffusion tubes in 20 locations across the Borough in order to monitor the concentrations of NO2, predominantly being emitted from road traffic sources.
+To fulfil our statutory duties under Part IV of the Environment Act 1995, in 2016 we introduced a new air quality monitoring strategy which involved the use of diffusion tubes in 20 locations across the Borough in order to monitor the concentrations of NO2, predominantly being emitted from road traffic sources.

-Using diffusion tube monitoring, we have been able to identify two areas within the borough, namely Watling Street and Coach Central, where air quality levels are considered to be a potential concern.
-The data gathered during this monitoring period has demonstrated that the AQ objectives have not been breached, however Telford and Wrekin Council are committed to ensure that a proactive approach to air quality is taken.
-This monitoring has identified the need to implement further air quality monitoring in these locations to attain a more detailed assessment of air quality within these locations, this will ensure that the most effective actions can be taken.
-Measures are already being introduced to improve air quality which currently involves the introduction of smart traffic signalling.
-Monitoring has ceased in areas that were identified to have very low NO2 concentrations.
+After seeing the results from 2016, we were able to identify two areas within the borough, namely Watling Street and Coach Central, where air quality levels were considered to be a potential concern.
+The data gathered during 2016 demonstrated that the AQ objectives have not been breached, however Telford and Wrekin Council are committed to ensure that a proactive approach to air quality is taken.
+This monitoring identified the need to implement further monitoring in these locations to attain a more detailed assessment of air quality within these locations.
+During 2017 we installed further diffusion tubes in these locations in order to better understand the extent of the problem in this location.
+Measures have been introduced to improve air quality which involved the introduction of smart traffic signalling.
+Monitoring then ceased in areas that were identified to have very low NO2 concentrations.